slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
+- Money or wealth won‘t make you happy.
+Family, friends and purposful „work“ does.

 > *'Happiness consists in getting enough sleep.
 Just that, nothing more.' -- Robert A. Heinlein*
 > *'For every minute you are angry you lose sixty seconds of happiness.' -- Ralph Waldo Emerson*
 > *'The rise is always better than the peak.' -- Jim Jefferies*